 If you are in the market for new auto insurance, you may have noticed advertisements for GEICO and Nationwide.
-These are both popular insurers, so it might be a good idea to see how other customers have rated their experiences with each of these companies.
+These are both popular insurers, so it might be a good idea to see how other customers have rated their experiences with both of these companies.

 How are Nationwide and GEICO Different?